 A decision was also made to allocate HUF 875.3 million in additional funding for infrastructure development purposes in support of the tenders submitted by the institutions earlier this year.
 This adds up to a total of over HUF 1.7 billion targeted at research infrastructure development in the ELKH network in 2020.
 The remaining amount will be used by the ELKH Secretariat to finance central tasks and to create a reserve for unforeseen tasks.

 “The first steps taken to ensure the professional and financial conditions necessary for the long-term successful operation and development of the ELKH research network include the settlement of researchers’ salaries and the improvement of research infrastructure and research opportunities.
-All of this can help us recruit and retain talented researchers, and will have a positive impact on performance and results in the long term,” said Dr. Miklós Maróth, Chairman of the ELKH Governing Body, who emphasized that “The autonomy of the institutions is strengthened by the fact that the decision related to the details of the pay rise and the use of additional government funding covering this year’s operational costs is delegated to the institutions, with the ELKH Presidency and Governing Body only providing the necessary framework and conditions.”
+All of this can help us recruit and retain talented researchers, and will have a positive impact on performance and results in the long term,” said Dr. Miklós Maróth, Chairman of the ELKH Governing Board, who emphasized that “The autonomy of the institutions is strengthened by the fact that the decision related to the details of the pay rise and the use of additional government funding covering this year’s operational costs is delegated to the institutions, with the ELKH Presidency and Governing Board only providing the necessary framework and conditions.”

 With the annual incremental HUF 22 billion from 2021, the funding available for financing the research network will more than double.
 A significant share of this amount – approximately HUF 9 billion – will go towards salary increases.
 The reminder of the funds can be used to support the operations of the network, including research projects, excellence programs and the full operational costs of the buildings.
 The new funding structure replaces the static rate-based allocation applied by the previous support organization over the past 25 years that was unrelated to either the headcount of the institutions, their performance or how much funding was needed by an institution to operate in a given year.
 The new model is expected to make the funding of the research network more transparent, efficient and predictable, and will support excellence in research, thus increasing the competitiveness of the network.